Frequently asked questions

 Health and safety

-How are you protecting residents from COVID-19?
+How are you protecting residents from COVID-19 and other infectious diseases?

 The safety and well-being of our residents and team members remains our highest priority.
 Now more than ever, our communities are a vital place for seniors who may otherwise be isolated at home.